sinadarvi/windows-persian-keyboard-for-linux/README.md

 The instruction is the same.
 I replaced the `ir` file with the updated version.
 I hope it would be helpful for those who get used to the layout of windows and love to work with a real operating system.

-The rest was Sina's orginial instruction, now Reza's instruction is added.

 Enjoy.

 # Windows persian keyboard for ubuntu